caproto/caproto/doc/source/basics.rst

-In the event of high traffic clogging the network, we can open up *multiple* TCP connections to the same server, each with its own VirtualCircuit, and designate them with different *priority* (specified in our ``VersionRequest``).
+In the event of high traffic clogging the network, we can open up *multiple* TCP connections to the same server, each with its own VirtualCircuit, and designate them with different *priority* (specified in our :class:`VersionRequest`).
 This why we need the concept of a VirtualCircuit: there can be multiple VirtualCircuits between peers.

 Reading and Writing Values
 --------------------------